 Now when we’re done with defining strategies and requirements for your app design it’s time to figure out how to conduct this process in the best way and to convert your app into a truly impressive and functional one.
 The next stage of app design creation is to understand how to build an app with the most efficient screen space use.

-Also, placing the essential function buttons at the bottom part of the screen enables the possibility to introduce a vertical scroll for additional content and horizontal scroll for showing similar content.
-The swipe up gestures for closing an app or going back are now replacing the conventional home buttons.
+Also, placing the essential function buttons at the bottom part of the screen enables the possibility to introduce a vertical scroll for additional content and a horizontal scroll for showing similar content.
+The swipe-up gestures for closing an app or going back are now replacing the conventional home buttons.

 Splash Screen welcomes a user when they open your app and sets the mood for their whole experience.
 A splash screen gives an app some more time for setting up before the user can go straight to exploring it.
 This can be setting the operating system or loading some basic data but it can’t take longer than 3 seconds.
 The splash screen represents your app, so you can’t mess it up; it should be simple, yet well-done and contain high-quality animation.
 It must be entertaining enough but you can’t overdo it as you don’t want to overload your user with unnecessary information – both visual and textual.